datastaxdevs/workshop-IOS-Swift-Astra/README.md

 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%2011.08.20%20AM.png)
 3. After verifying the account, click on *Create Database*:
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%2010.52.43%20AM.png)
 4. Enter a database name, keyspace name, and region.
 Name them whatever you like.
+For the sample app, the keyspace is named *gh_orders_userinfo*.
 Then click on *Create Database*
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%2010.57.15%20AM.png)
 5. Click on *Go To Database*
 ![](READMEPictures/Screen%20Shot%202022-07-13%20at%2011.01.41%20AM.png)